Multi-objective Evolutionary Algorithms are Still Good: Maximizing Monotone Approximately Submodular Minus Modular Functions: Introduction

 The above mentioned works, showing the good general approximation ability of EAs, are summarized in Table~\ref{table_runtime}, where each work is categorized according to whether the concerned objective functions satisfy the monotone and submodular property.
 A natural question is then whether EAs can still achieve good polynomial-time approximation guarantees when the objective functions are neither monotone nor submodular.
 In this paper, we thus consider the problem class of maximizing monotone approximately submodular minus modular functions with a size constraint, i.e.,

 where $g$ is a non-negative monotone approximately submodular function, and $c$ is a non-negative modular function, i.e., $\forall X \subseteq V: c(X)=\sum_{v\in X} c(\{v\})$.
-Note that the objective function $f$ is non-submodular, and can be non-monotone and take negative values.
+The objective function $(g-c)$ is non-submodular in general, and can be non-monotone and take negative values.
 It is known that monotone approximately submodular maximization with a size constraint has various applications, such as Bayesian experimental design~\citep{krause2008near}, dictionary selection~\citep{krause2010submodular} and sparse regression~\citep{das2011submodular}.
-The concerned problem Eq.~(\refeq{eq-problem-1}) is a natural extension by encoding a cost for each item.~\cite{harshaw2019submodular} proved that the distorted greedy algorithm can find a subset $X$ with $f(X)=g(X)-c(X) \geq (1-e^{-\gamma})\cdot g(X^*) -c(X^*)$, where $X^*$ denotes an optimal solution of Eq.~(\refeq{eq-problem-1}), and $\gamma$ is the submodularity ratio of $g$, which measures how close $g$ is to submodularity.
+The considered problem Eq.~(\refeq{eq-problem-1}) is a natural extension by encoding a cost for each item.~\cite{harshaw2019submodular} proposed the distorted greedy algorithm and proved that it can find a subset $X$ with $g(X)-c(X) \geq (1-e^{-\gamma})\cdot g(X^*) -c(X^*)$, where $X^*$ denotes an optimal solution of Eq.~(\refeq{eq-problem-1}), and $\gamma$ is the submodularity ratio of $g$ measuring how close $g$ is to submodularity.
 Note that this is the best-known polynomial-time approximation guarantee.

 In this paper, we analyze the approximation performance of the GSEMO for solving Eq.~(\refeq{eq-problem-1}).
-We prove that by maximizing a surrogate objective $(1-\gamma/k)^{k-|X|}g(X)-c(X)+(|X|/k)c(V)$ and minimizing the subset size $|X|$ simultaneously, the GSEMO can obtain a subset $X$ with $|X|\leq k$ and $g(X)-c(X) \geq (1-e^{-\gamma})\cdot g(X^*) -c(X^*)$ in $O(n^2(\log n+k))$ expected running time.
-Thus, the bottom right cell of Table~\ref{table_runtime} is filled.
+We prove that by maximizing a distorted objective $(1-\gamma/k)^{k-|X|}g(X)-c(X)+(|X|/k)c(V)$ and minimizing the subset size $|X|$ simultaneously, the GSEMO can obtain a subset $X$ with $|X|\leq k$ and $g(X)-c(X) \geq (1-e^{-\gamma})\cdot g(X^*) -c(X^*)$ in $O(n^2(\log n+k))$ expected running time.
+Thus, the last row of Table~\ref{table_runtime} is filled.
 Our analysis together with~\citep{friedrich2015maximizing,friedrich2018heavy,qian2019maximizing} show that a simple MOEA, i.e., GSEMO, can achieve good polynomial-time approximation guarantees for diverse submodular optimization problems, disclosing the general-purpose property of EAs.
 Note that our analysis is different from previous ones.
 In previous analyses, the original objective function is often treated as one objective to be optimized in the bi-objective reformulation~\citep{friedrich2015maximizing,friedrich2018heavy,qian2019maximizing}, while we use a distorted one here.
 In fact, we prove that by maximizing the original objective function $(g(X)-c(X))$ and minimizing $|X|$ simultaneously, the GSEMO fails to achieve the approximation guarantee $g(X)-c(X) \geq (1-e^{-\gamma})\cdot g(X^*) -c(X^*)$ in polynomial running time.

-We also empirically compare the GSEMO with the best existing algorithm, distorted greedy~\citep{harshaw2019submodular}, on the applications of Bayesian experimental design and directed vertex cover.
-The results show that the GSEMO can always perform better than the distorted greedy algorithm by using a little more running time, and even be both better and faster in some cases.